Ndunguidi

 Daniel Ndunguidi Gonçalves, better known as Daniel Ndunguidi or simply Ndunguidi, (born 1956) is a former Angolan football player.

 Ndunguidi, whose career peaked in the 1980s while playing for Primeiro de Agosto as a forward, is widely considered Angola's most prominent football player, following independence.
 His fame and talent is only matched by that of Petro Atlético's José Saturnino de Oliveira aka "Jesus".
 In 1979, an attempt by Sporting Clube de Portugal to sign him was barred for political reasons as was another attempt by Benfica de Portugal in 1990.

-On November 30th 1991, a farewell match was played between Primeiro de Agosto and Petro de Luanda, in honour of Ndunguidi and Jesus" Saturnino.
+On November 30, 1991, a farewell match was played between Primeiro de Agosto and Petro de Luanda, in honour of Ndunguidi and Jesus" Saturnino.

-Throughout his career, from 1976 to the late 1980s, Ndunguidi has made 44 appearances for the Angolan national football team.
+Ndunguidi has made 44 appearances for the Angola national football team throughout his career from 1976 to the late 1980s.

-After ending his career as a player, he followed a short coaching career.
-As a coach, he led Primeiro de Agosto to league titles in 1998 and 1999.
+After ending his career as a player, he followed a brief coaching career.
+He coached Primeiro de Agosto to league titles in 1998 and 1999.

-At present, he has been serving as an adviser to the chairman of Primeiro de Agosto.
+In 2013, he had been serving as an adviser to the chairman of Primeiro de Agosto.